theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

   --katello-pulp-db-name pulp_database \
   --katello-pulp-manage-db false
 ```
-Installer also starts the services and everything should be up and ready at this point.
+The installer start services aside from the database related services.
+Everything should be up and ready at this point, and you can clean up the local databases if you would like.

 ## Full list of remote database related options in the installer